karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - Scroll down to the "Global Pipeline Libraries" section.
   - Click on "Add" to add a new library.
   - Provide a name for the library, such as "jenkins-shared-library".
-  - Set the default version or branch for the library to "jenkins-shared-library".
+  - Set the default version or branch for the library.
   - In the "Retrieval method" section, select "Modern SCM".
   - Choose "Git" as the source code management tool.
   - Provide the repository URL for your application repository.
-  - Specify the "jenkins-shared-library" branch in the "Branch" field.
+  - Provide the repository URL for the Jenkins Shared Library repository.
   - Save the configuration.

 - [ ] Task 9: Test the Jenkins Shared Library
-  - Push the changes in the Jenkinsfile and the Jenkins Shared Library to the "jenkins-shared-library" branch.
+  - Push the changes in the Jenkins Shared Library repository.
   - In Jenkins, navigate to your pipeline job.
-  - Configure the job to use the updated Jenkinsfile from the "jenkins-shared-library" branch.
+  - Configure the job to use the updated Jenkinsfile that references the shared library.
   - Trigger a new build of the pipeline.
   - Verify that the pipeline executes successfully using the shared library code.

 - [ ] Task 10: Document the Jenkins Shared Library
-  - Open the `README.md` file in the "jenkins-shared-library" branch.
+  - Open the `README.md` file in the Jenkins Shared Library repository.
   - Provide clear instructions on how to use the shared library, including the available stages, parameters, and any dependencies.
   - Explain the purpose and functionality of each stage in the shared library.
   - Include examples of how to reference and configure the shared library in a Jenkinsfile.
   - Provide any additional information or best practices for using the shared library effectively.

-- [ ] Task 11: Merge the Jenkins Shared Library branch
-  - Once you have tested and verified the functionality of the shared library, create a pull request from the "jenkins-shared-library" branch to the main branch.
-  - Review the changes and ensure that the shared library code is properly organized and documented.
-  - Merge the pull request to incorporate the shared library into the main branch of your application repository.